Judy Rankin

 Judy Rankin (née Torluemke; born February 18, 1945) is an American professional golfer and golf broadcaster.
 A member of the World Golf Hall of Fame, she joined the LPGA Tour in 1962 at age 17 and won 26 tour events.

-Since 2010, Rankin has served as the lead analyst for LPGA Tour telecasts on the Golf Channel.
-She previously served as an expert analyst for golf coverage on ESPN/ABC.
+From 2010 through 2022, Rankin served as the lead analyst for LPGA Tour telecasts on the Golf Channel.
+She previously served as an expert analyst for golf coverage on ESPN and ABC.

 Amateur career

 Born and raised in St. Louis, Missouri, Rankin won the Missouri Amateur at age 14 in 1959.
 The next year she was the low amateur at the U.S. Women's Open, and was on the cover of Sports Illustrated in 1961 at age 16.
 She turned pro the following year.

 Professional career

 Rankin's first LPGA Tour win came in 1968 and she won 26 events, topping the money list in 1976 and 1977.
 She finished in the top ten on the money list eleven times between 1965 and 1979, and was the first to win over $100,000 in a season on the LPGA Tour (over $150,000 in 1976).

 Although Rankin did not win a major championship, she was a four-time runner-up.
 Her best finishes were a second at the 1976 LPGA Championship and tied seconds at the 1972 Titleholders Championship, 1972 U.S. Women's Open, and 1977 LPGA Championship.
 Rankin won the Colgate Dinah Shore Winner's Circle (currently the ANA Inspiration) in 1976 and the Peter Jackson Classic (later renamed the du Maurier Classic) in 1977; both events were later elevated to major status, but are not counted as majors in the years in which Rankin won.
 Her 26th and final win on tour was in August 1979 at Jericho, New York.

 Rankin was LPGA Player of the Year twice (1976, 1977) and won the Vare Trophy for the lowest scoring average three times.
 She retired from full-time competition at age 38 in 1983 due to chronic back problems, and later captained the victorious Solheim Cup teams in 1996 and 1998.
 Rankin became the first player voted into the LPGA Tour Hall of Fame in 2000 under the veterans category, and she was also inducted into the World Golf Hall of Fame in 2000.

 In 2002, she was voted the Bob Jones Award, the highest honor given by the United States Golf Association in recognition of distinguished sportsmanship in golf.

 She was awarded a star on the St. Louis Walk of Fame in April 2013.